I loved this movie.

 Alexander said that back in the comparatively peaceful times of 2014, unlike the hyper-politically charged tone of 2017 where men’s rights activists petition mayors to protest women-only screenings of Wonder Woman and Lebanon bans the film because its star, Gal Gadot, is Israeli.
 Such controversies only add to the need for Wonder Woman to be not just good but amazing just to stick it to the trolls.

-It’s Ghostbusters all over again times a thousand.
 The difference this time, though, is Wonder Woman is actually really good.
 I was clearly setting myself up for disappointment, expecting too much from this movie.
 However, it actually exceeded my expectations, messy third act and all.
 I was inspired by this movie in ways I haven’t been by any superhero movie since maybe Richard Donner’s Superman.
 It’s so good it might be easier if I simply start by addressing the few things I didn’t like:

 WHAT WONDER WOMAN GETS WRONG